Conurbation: Ottawa-Gatineau / National Capital Region

 The National Capital Region (NCR) is made up of the capital, Ottawa, and neighbouring Gatineau which is located across the Ottawa River.
 As Ottawa is in Ontario and Gatineau is in Quebec, it is a unique conurbation.
 Federal government buildings are located in both cities and many workers live in one city and work in the other.
 The National Capital Region consists of an area of 5,319 square kilometres that straddles the boundary between the provinces of Ontario and Quebec.
 The area of the National Capital Region is very similar to that of the Ottawa-Gatineau Census Metropolitan Area (CMA) although the National Capital Region contains a number of small neighbouring communities that are not contained within the CMA.
 When all the communities are included, the population of the area is about 1,500,000.
 Ottawa-Gatineau is the only CMA in the nation to fall within two provinces and is the fourth largest.

 Mexico

 Mexico City (CDMX)

 The "CDMX" is the most densely populated center in North America.
-Greater Mexico City refers to the conurbation around Mexico City, officially called Valley of Mexico Metropolitan Area (Zona Metropolitana del Valle de México), constituted by Mexico City itself composed of 16 Municipalities—and 41 adjacent municipalities of the states of Mexico and Hidalgo.
-However, for normative purposes, Greater Mexico City most commonly refers to the Metropolitan Area of the Valley of Mexico (Zona Metropolitana del Valle de México) an agglomeration that incorporates 18 additional municipalities.
+Greater Mexico City refers to the conurbation around Mexico City, officially called Valley of Mexico Metropolitan Area (Zona Metropolitana del Valle de México or ZMVM), constituted by Mexico City itself composed of 16 Municipalities—and 41 adjacent municipalities of the states of Mexico and Hidalgo.
+However, for normative purposes, Greater Mexico City most commonly refers to the Metropolitan Area of the Valley of Mexico, an agglomeration that incorporates 18 additional municipalities.
 As of 2019 an estimated 27,782,000 people lived in Greater Mexico City, making it the largest metropolitan area in North America.
 It is surrounded by thin strips of highlands which separate it from other adjacent metropolitan areas, of which the biggest are Puebla, Toluca, and Cuernavaca-Cuautla.
 Together those areas make up the Mexico City megalopolis.